AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

 ## Step 3 - Register a Custom Domain (Using Namecheap)
 1. Go to https://ap.www.namecheap.com/ and sign up.
 2. Sign in and enter a desired domain address.
-Eg,. *example_web*.
+Eg., *example_web*.
 You will see a list of available domains and prices, depending on domain extensions.

 ![domain_search](media/domain_search.png)